racquesta/sampleLesson/README.md

 Bonus:  Create an additional function that returns the spreadsheet to its original state.

-Hint:  You may want to incorporate javascripts conditionals and/or loops to make youe code more efficient.
+Hint:  You may want to incorporate javascript conditionals and/or loops to make youe code more efficient.